Running Applications on GPU-based Nodes

-Find out how to run applications on GPU worker nodes in clusters created using Container Engine for Kubernetes (OKE).
+Find out how to run applications on GPU-based worker nodes in clusters created using Kubernetes Engine (OKE).

-When you use Container Engine for Kubernetes to create clusters, you select a shape for the nodes in each node pool.
-The shape determines the number of CPUs and the amount of memory allocated to each node in the node pool.
+The shape determines the number of CPUs and the amount of memory allocated to each node.
 Among the shapes you can select are GPU (Graphics Processing Unit) shapes, with the GPUs themselves on NVIDIA graphics cards.
 Originally intended for manipulating images and graphics, GPUs are very efficient at processing large blocks of data in parallel.
 This capability makes GPUs a good option when deploying data intensive applications.
+For more information about the GPU shapes to select for worker nodes, see GPU shapes supported by Kubernetes Engine (OKE).

-When you deploy an application on a cluster you've created with Container Engine for Kubernetes, you have to specify in the pod spec the number of GPU resources that are required.
+When you deploy an application on a cluster you've created with Kubernetes Engine, you have to specify in the pod spec the number of GPU resources that are required.
 To deploy the application, the kube-scheduler determines which node has the necessary resources.
 When an application pod is to run on a node with a GPU shape, the following are mounted into the pod:

 The application is effectively isolated from the different types of GPU.
 As a result, CUDA libraries for different GPUs do not have to be included in the application container, ensuring the container remains portable.